paulmorrishill/FluentSimulator/README.md

 - Mocking out REST or other APIs during automated browser based testing using something like selenium - useful for light weight single page application testing.

 # Usage
-Using the simulator is designed to be extremely simple.
+Using the simulator is designed to be extremely easy.

 ```c#
     //Initialise the simulator